Peter Ustinov: Career

-He was the subject of This Is Your Life on two occasions, in November 1977 when he was surprised by Eamonn Andrews at Pinewood Studios on the set of Death on the Nile and a week before, he was surprised at a book signing at book printers Butler and Tanner in Frome, Somerset.
-This footage was not used, as Ustinov flatly refused to take part and swore at Andrews.
-His wife persuaded him to change his mind.
+He was the subject of This Is Your Life on two occasions, in November 1977 when he was surprised by Eamonn Andrews at Pinewood Studios on the set of Death on the Nile.
 He was surprised again in December 1994, when Michael Aspel approached him at the United Nations headquarters in Geneva.
 A car enthusiast since the age of four, he owned a succession of interesting machines ranging from a Fiat Topolino, several Lancias, a Hispano-Suiza, a preselector gearbox Delage, and a special-bodied Jowett Jupiter.
 He made records like Phoney Folklore that included the song of the Russian peasant "whose tractor had betrayed him" and his "Grand Prix of Gibraltar" was a vehicle for his creative wit and ability at car-engine sound effects and voices.

-He spoke English, French, Spanish, Italian, German, and Russian fluently, as well as some Turkish and modern Greek.
+He spoke English, French, Spanish, Italian, German and Russian fluently, as well as some Turkish and modern Greek.
 He was proficient in accents and dialects in all his languages.
 Ustinov provided his own German and French dubbing for some of his roles, both of them for Lorenzo's Oil.
 As Hercule Poirot, he provided his own voice for the French versions of Thirteen at Dinner, Dead Man's Folly, Murder in Three Acts, Appointment with Death, and Evil under the Sun, but unlike Jane Birkin, who had dubbed herself in French for this film and Death on the Nile, Ustinov did not provide his voice for the latter (his French voice being provided by Roger Carel, who had already dubbed him in Spartacus and other films).
 He dubbed himself in German as Poirot only in Evil under the Sun (his other Poirot roles being undertaken by three actors).
 However, he provided only his English and German voices for Disney's Robin Hood and NBC's Alice in Wonderland.

 In the 1960s, he became a Swiss resident.
 He was knighted in 1990 and was appointed chancellor of Durham University in 1992, having previously been elected as the first rector of the University of Dundee in 1968 (a role in which he moved from being merely a figurehead to taking on a political role, negotiating with student protesters).
 Ustinov was re-elected to the post for a second three-year term in 1971, narrowly beating Michael Parkinson after a disputed recount.
 He received an honorary doctorate from the Vrije Universiteit Brussel.